awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 }
 ```

-**Resulting Effective policy** – If any child backup policies exist, they are ignored and the parent policy becomes the effective policy\.
+**Resulting effective policy** – If any child backup policies exist, they are ignored and the parent policy becomes the effective policy\.

 ```
 {